Nick Viall Reveals He Is Done With Reality Television: What Is The Plan?

-Nick Viall has spent plenty of time on reality television, but after being kicked off of Dancing With the Stars, it sounds like he is finally ready to move on.
-Nick did a season of Bachelor in Paradise, two seasons of The Bachelorette and his own season of The Bachelor before joining Dancing With the Stars.
+Nick Viall has spent plenty of time on reality television, but after being eliminated from Dancing with the Stars, it sounds like he is finally ready to move on.
+Nick did a season of Bachelor in Paradise, two seasons of The Bachelorette, and his own season of The Bachelor before joining Dancing with the Stars.
 He was able to find love on his season of The Bachelor.
 Now, Life & Style is sharing that Nick Viall says his time on reality television is over.

 A bachelor and “The Bachelor”… Gonna miss my guy @viallnicholas28 !
 The boy band won’t be the same without you!
 RNB+D! #DWTS pic.twitter.com/rjr0Gp1QkQ